 In a black and white layer, change the blending mode to soft light, and drag the opacity to around 20 – 60%.
 This gives the image a sharp commercial look and allows you to control the luminance of each color with sliders on this layer.

 Use Adjustment Layers to Pop or Subdue Colors

-A color balance layer allows you to add blues, cyans, or magentas to the shadows, reds, greens, or yellow to the midtones, and red or yellow to the highlights.
+A color balance layer allows you to add blues, cyans, or magentas to the shadows, reds, greens, or yellows to the mid tones, and red or yellow to the highlights.
 This keeps the colors realistic and allows you to experiment with creating different looks.
 Use a levels adjustment layer to add blues or greens on top of the shadows.
-This fills in the shadows with the colors and almost give them a film quality appearance.
+This fills in the shadows with the colors and almost gives them a film quality appearance.
 Finally, adjust the hue and saturation to fine tune the colors.

 You work hard to get that perfect shot, but good post production techniques can give your photograph a professional edge.
 Using these techniques can help you create the concept you were shooting for, a photograph that has a timeless feel—one that evokes an emotional connection for years to come.

 If you would like to learn from professional photographers, here are some recommended courses: